-Concrete: All calculations for the concrete slab are based on a density of 2350 kg/m3 with a specified strength of 25 MPa and type A aggregate.
-Special attention is paid to the mix and placement of the concrete in the SPEEDFLOOR® System to minimise the likelihood of shrinkage cracks occurring during the initial curing period.
+CONCRETE: All calculations for the concrete slab are based on a density of 2350 kg/m3 with a specified strength of 25 MPa and type A aggregate.
+Special attention is paid to the mix and placement of the concrete in the Speedfloor system to minimise the likelihood of shrinkage cracks occurring during the initial curing period.
 The slump is specified at 60mm and a super-plasticiser is used to improve workability during placement.
-In carpark structures and exposed decks an expanding agent is generally used to reduce the effect of shrinkage during the initial curing the service life of the SPEEDFLOOR® System if any cracks should appear in the concrete floor, they should be filled using an approved epoxy injection system or equivalent, to completely close the crack and prevent moisture ingress.
+In carpark structures and exposed decks an expanding agent is generally used to reduce the effect of shrinkage during the initial cure and a curing compound is used to help control the curing process.
+During the service life of the Speedfloor system if any cracks should appear in the concrete floor, they should be filled using an approved epoxy injection system or equivalent, to completely close the crack and prevent moisture ingress.